dbqui1706/iberlef26-hisemotions/README.md

 <br>
 <div align="justify">

   The dataset will be divided into **training**, **development**, and **test** splits.
 The **training** set will be released with gold emotion labels and used to train models.
-The **development** (validation) set, also released with gold labels, will support, initial experiments and model tuning.
+The **development** (validation) set, also released with gold labels, will support initial experiments and model tuning.
 The **test** set will be released without labels and used for final evaluation.
 Texts are segmented into emotion-bearing units (“**fragments**”), defined as contiguous spans of text corresponding to a clause or sentence that expresses a coherent affective state. **Fragments** derived from the same letter are kept together within a single split to prevent data leakage.
-Available metadata include letter-level information (when known) such as approximate date, place of origin, author identity, as provided by the *Post Scriptum* corpus.
+Available metadata includes letter-level information (when known) such as approximate date, place of origin, author identity, as provided by the *Post Scriptum* corpus.
  </div>
   <br>

 **Dataset Size (Tentative)**

-•	Training set: ~3000 annotated fragments
+•	Training set: ~2500 annotated fragments
-•	Validation set: ~ 500 fragments
+•	Validation set: ~ 400 fragments
-•	Test set: ~1,000 fragments
+•	Test set: ~800 fragments

 [^1]:http://teitok.clul.ul.pt/postscriptum/es/index.php?action=downloads